Basra97/Project1-ACIT-3495/README.md

 ## Next steps

-- Add a Catalog Service (Node + mysql2) with `GET /videos` and `POST /videos` to read/write the `videos` table.
-- Wire Upload page to call Auth → File System → Catalog in sequence.
+- Wire Upload page to call Auth → File System → Catalog in sequence (so new uploads appear automatically on the list).